Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Device Model and Simulation

-The interface between the upper SiGe barrier and the insulating region is set at $h_{\text{top}} = 60 \,\text{nm}$, followed by an additional 1.5 nm of Si cap layer.
-We use a relative permittivity of \( \epsilon_r = 3.9 \) for the SiO$_2$ oxide.
-Following prior Si/SiGe quantum-dot modeling, we take a conduction-band offset of \( U_0 = 150~\mathrm{meV} \) for Si well with Si\(_{0.7}\)Ge\(_{0.3}\) barriers. \cite{Lima_MQT23}.
+The interface between the upper SiGe barrier and the insulating region is at $h_{\text{top}} = 60 \,\text{nm}$, distance from the Si/SIGe interface, and it is followed by an additional 1.5 nm of Si cap layer.
+We use a relative permittivity of \( \epsilon_r = 3.9 \) for the SiO$_2$ oxide and $\epsilon_{\mathrm{Si}}\!= \!12$, $\epsilon_{\mathrm{SiGe}}\! = \!
+13.2$.
+Following prior Si/SiGe quantum-dot modeling, we take a conduction-band offset of \( U_0 = 150~\mathrm{meV} \) for Si well with Si\(_{0.7}\)Ge\(_{0.3}\) barriers \cite{Lima_MQT23}.
 In the insulating region, we impose $U \to \infty$ (or a hard-wall condition in the COMSOL solver) to ensure electron confinement.
 This framework captures the essential physics of electron confinement in Si/SiGe quantum dots, including the anisotropy of the effective masses, gate-induced fields, lateral ellipticity, and heterostructure band offsets.

 The device structure shown in Fig.~\ref{fig:device}~(d) has overall dimensions of \(660 \times 582~\text{nm}^2\).
 The channel is defined as a gap in the screening layer, with a width of \(d_{\text{channel}} = 142~\text{nm}\).
 The metallic gates have a width of \(w_{\text{metal}} = 45~\text{nm}\) and a height of \(h_{\text{metal}} = 27~\text{nm}\).
 The remaining dimensions are provided in Fig.~\ref{fig:device}(e).
 We approximate the effectively two-dimensional potential that leads to lateral confinement by evaluating the numerically obtained three-dimensional potential $V(x,y,z)$ at $z$ corresponding to expectation value of this coordinate for an electron confined in the quantum well.
-The numerically obtained lateral confinement is then fitted near the two potential minima by harmonic potentials with characteristic lengths
+The numerically obtained lateral confinement is then fitted near the two potential minima by harmonic potentials characterized by $a_{x(y)} \! =\! m_t \omega_{x(y)}^2$ curvatures, where $\hbar\omega_{x(y)}$ are the energies of quantum harmonic oscillator, $m_t = 0.19 m_e$ is the relevant effective mass, and the resulting characteristic in-plane confinement lengths are $ L_{x(y)} \!= \!( \hbar^2/m_t a_{x(y)})^{1/4}$.